Amer-Alkrm/user-api/README.md

 # To run this project on your machine follow these instructions:
 1) Open your terminal from the user-api folder where the Dockerfile exists.
-2) Incase docker was not running on your system write the following command: "systemctl start docker"
+2) Incase docker was not running on your system write the following command: `systemctl start docker`
 3) To start dotdocker write: "dotdocker start" if u were using linux and needed permission write "sudo dotdocker start"
 4) Now to build and install the required files for this project: "docker-compose build user-api-service"
 5) after successfully building this project, you can run it on your machine using the following command: "docker-compose up user-api-service"